What is a Virtual Power Plant?

 Sharing energy has benefits for individuals, communities, and the environment.
 To take part in a VPP program, you need to have solar panels and a solar battery installed.
 The Virtual Power Plant pilot program by Solar Victoria offered solar battery rebates to help Victorians join approved VPP programs.

-Each of the Solar Victoria's approved VPP programs offer different incentives – like discounts on hardware, reduced energy bills or regular compensation for taking part.
-Some are available state-wide, while others are tailored to a specific area.
+Each of the Solar Victoria approved VPP programs offered different incentives – like discounts on hardware, reduced energy bills or regular compensation for taking part.
+Some were available state-wide, while others were tailored to specific geographic areas.

-Each program works differently, however by taking part in an approved VPP program, households will get compensation for sharing their excess energy and can access better energy deals.
+Each program worked differently, however by taking part in an approved VPP program, households get compensation for sharing their excess energy and access to better energy deals.

-Once established, you don’t have to do anything to share energy with the VPP network, however you can track the energy through apps, devices or web-based portals, depending on the program you join.
+Once established, sharing energy with the VPP network is automatic, however, participants can track their energy use and export through apps, devices or web-based portals, depending on the program they have joined.

 To find out more about virtual power plants and energy sharing, the financial and environmental benefits and the solar battery rebate available, visit Virtual Power Plant (VPP) pilot program.

 Virtual Power Plant (VPP) pilot program